+English I (Mandatory) Gr 9 1 year

-English I (Mandatory)Gr 91 year1 creditIn English I, students learn critical skills in analyzing literature and informational texts, writing in a variety of genres, and collaborating in teams and as a collective.
+In English I, students learn critical skills in analyzing literature and informational texts, writing in a variety of genres, and collaborating in teams and as a collective.
 With an emphasis on critical thinking, as well as a thematic integration with the Grade 9 Social Studies course, English I lays the foundation for the skills necessary for success in AP Seminar in Grade 10.

+AP Seminar- English

-AP Seminar/English Gr 10 1 year 1 credit
+Gr 10